wendyverdonk93/docs/content/payment-methods/fastcheckout/what-is-fastcheckout.md

 ### Adding a website and customized logo

-To add a website, please refer to our documentation on how to [add your website](/tools/multisafepay-control/add-website/)
+For instructions on how to add a website, see MultiSafepay Control - [add your website](/tools/multisafepay-control/add-website/).

 To add your personal logo to the Fastcheckout payment pages, please follow these steps: